OJddJO/Even-Better-Chess-Wiki/README.md

 ![3x3sdel](3x3s_del.png)

 *The 3x3 scrambled can delete any opponent's pawn.
-When he deletes a pawn, he doesn't move.*
+When it deletes a pawn, it doesn't move.*

 ## Clock